 4. How Your Information is Used

 b.
 Order and Payment Processing, Customer Service, Credit Card Issuers and Quality Assurance: We use contact information to help us efficiently perform transactions, to deliver the services you have requested, to perform quality assurance, sales analyses and other business analyses, and to contact you in connection with any orders that you have placed with us.
 We may also provide your contact information to your credit card issuer or to credit card processors for their purposes.
 No other use of your financial information will be made except to satisfy any law, regulation, governmental request, or judicial order.
 When you make a purchase through the Services, or register with the Services, you will provide us with an email address where we, or these service providers, may contact you for the purposes described in this paragraph.

 d.
-Use of Demographic Information: Uproxx may use your demographic information to perform business analyses or to tailor the Services and communications to your interests.
+Use of Demographic Information: Horseneck may use your demographic information to perform business analyses or to tailor the Services and communications to your interests.